 I spent some time of trying to sell the product into large retailers - and started to make good progress in various places - but as often the case, a lack of experience, capital, clout, confidence, whatever, tended to get in the way.

 Case in point to the right - you need to get used to this sort of thing, because it happens every single time, until it doesn't... then the disappointment just comes a little later on instead.
 No joke.
 It was a shame, because this was a huge European distributor who could have placed the product in multiple countries at very decent levels.
-But they didn't - so I did the same thing I've always done for the last decade: shrug my shoulders, find out exactly what went wrong, fix it/learn from it, and crack the fudge on.
+But they didn't - so I did the same thing I've always done for the last decade: shrug my shoulders, find out exactly what went wrong, fix it/learn from it, and crack on.

 This generally happened for quite a while - I worked with business consultants, had meetings, went to Toy Fairs, e-mailed brochures and samples - all the usual things, but was struggling to catch attention.
 In 2014, I re-approached Jon who was still employed at a London based company, and we started a little bit of work on Series 2 - as I was quite keen to keep the forward momentum - but the key update came in 2015 when Jon added me on LinkedIn, now a Freelancer...

-I was incredibly keen to have Jon pen more work - I felt like he was coming from the same place as me with things, so I had a new website drawn up by him which was to have the full Unbound Labs as the landing page, and you clicked on the various Range Biomes to navigate around.
+I was incredibly keen to have Jon pen more work - I always felt he was coming from the same place as me with things, so I had a new website drawn up by him which was to have the full Unbound Labs as the landing page, and you clicked on the various Range Biomes to navigate around.

 The 'new' style totally changed the whole appearance of the Animazombs - I had other artists pen things, but nothing struck a chord with me as much as Jon.
 With its cartoony look, we steered away from the macabre, graveyard-esque styling and focused on the bumbling professor.
 I was looking at everything from a product driven point of view, so this was all designed thinking of games and toys - and this mentality has remained throughout.